aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ## Integrating with the faucet

-This explains how to integrate with the Aptos faucet.
-This is targeted at SDK and wallet creators; if you are a dev using either of these tools, access the faucet through the SDK / wallet instead.
+This explains how to integrate with the [Aptos Faucet](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos-faucet).
+This is targeted at SDK and wallet creators; if you are a developer using either of these tools, access the faucet through the SDK / wallet instead.

 ### Differences between devnet and testnet
+What are the differences between devnet and testnet?
 Effectively none.
-In the past the testnet faucet had a captcha in front of it, making it unqueryable by normal means.
+In the past, the testnet faucet had a Captcha in front of it, making it unqueryable by normal means.
 This is no longer true.

 The endpoints for each faucet are:
 - Devnet: https://faucet.devnet.aptoslabs.com
 - Testnet: https://faucet.testnet.aptoslabs.com

 ### Calling the faucet: JavaScript / TypeScript
-If you are building a client in JavaSscript or TypeScript, you should make use of the [@aptos-labs/aptos-faucet-client](https://www.npmjs.com/package/@aptos-labs/aptos-faucet-client) package.
+If you are building a client in JavaScript or TypeScript, you should make use of the [@aptos-labs/aptos-faucet-client](https://www.npmjs.com/package/@aptos-labs/aptos-faucet-client) package.
 This client is generated based on the OpenAPI spec published by the faucet service.

 Example use:
 ```typescript